Approximating Langevin Monte Carlo with ResNet-like Neural Network architectures

 Expressivity results for ResNet-like neural networks mapping samples from a prior distribution to a smooth log-concave posterior distribution with arbitrary accuracy were derived.
 To that end, an upper bound for the decay of the Wasserstein-$2$ distance for the perturbed Langevin Monte Carlo process with approximate gradient steps was shown.
 Neural networks are used as an approximation for the drift in every step under different approximation assumptions.

 In a first approach, global approximation of the drift with linear error growth is assumed.
-In this case, the variance proxies of the sub-Gaussian intermediate measures of the perturbed LMC process can be bounded uniformly (\cref{prop:subgaussian_nn_process}), and hence, the size of the ResNet-like neural network only depends linearly on the number of steps taken, see \cref{thm:lmc_approx_ii}.
+In this case, the variance proxies of the sub-Gaussian intermediate measures of the perturbed LMC process can be bounded uniformly (\cref{prop:subgaussian_nn_process}).
+Hence, the size of the ResNet-like neural network only depends linearly on the number of steps carried out, see \cref{thm:lmc_approx_ii}.

-If the assumption of linear error growth is dropped and replaced with the assumption that the drift can be approximated arbitrarily well on a ball by an FCNN, the results are weaker.
-In particular, the bounds on the growth of the needed approximation domain in every step of the perturbed LMC depends exponentially on the number of steps taken.
-This can lead to an exponential growth of the number of parameters needed by a ResNet-like neural network in case the complexity of the FCNN depends on the size of the approximation domain, see \cref{thm:neural_net} and \cref{thm: nn lmc approximation}.

-Under an additional assumption on the growth of the potential, i.e. that the Lipschitz constant of the gradient is smaller than $\sqrt{2}$ times the strong convexity constant, the local approximation on a ball is sufficient to ensure a uniform bound for the variance proxies of the intermediate distributions of the FCNN process.
+If only a local approximation on a compact ball is assumed, we require more structure of the target potential.
+In particular, if we assume that the Lipschitz constant of the potential gradient is smaller than $\sqrt{2}$ times the strong convexity constant, the local approximation on a ball is sufficient to ensure a uniform bound for the variance proxies of the intermediate distributions of the process.